 Starting from Nafplio, our destination will be Monemvasia but -should you agree too- taking not the fast/shorter motorway route but exploring the glorious coastline of the East Peloponnese before climbing up the mountain range with several stops and lunch on the way.

-Late afternoon and the evening is dedicated to the MONEMVASIA castle, where you will spend the night (if you book early enough to secure one of the great guesthouses of our choice) enjoying the atmospheric Monemvasia castle-town, the views of the castle, and the amazing blue water, plus food & drink.
+Late afternoon and the evening is dedicated to the MONEMVASIA, where you will spend the night (if you book early enough to secure one of the great guesthouses of our choice) enjoying the atmospheric castle-town, the views of the castle, and the amazing blue water, plus food & drink.

-DAY 3: FROM MONENVASIA TO MANI – SPARTA & MYSTRAS
+DAY 3: FROM MONENVASIA TO MANI PENINSULA – SPARTA & MYSTRAS

-Leaving behind Monemvasia, there will be a long great day in the MANI Peninsula, one of the wildest and beautiful areas of Greece.
+Leaving behind Monemvasia, there will be a long great day in the MANI Peninsula, the most famous peninsula and one of the wildest and beautiful areas of Greece.
 A dramatic coastline of sleepy fishing coves and fortified villages like the beautiful Oitilo, Gerolimenas & Limeni.
 The amazing DIROS caves that you will optionally explore with a guide and a boat.

 Lunch in one of the stone-built villages where Pirates were a permanent threat.
 Next is SPARTA, the ancient rival of Athens known for the fierce warriors!
 Wandering around the byzantine castle-town of MYSTRAS is probably the highlight of the day.